MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-members-of-an-exchange-distribution-list.md

 - csharp
 ---

-# How to: Get Members of an Exchange Distribution List
+# Get Members of an Exchange Distribution List

 This example prompts the user to select an Exchange distribution list from the **Select Names** dialog box and expands the distribution list to display its members.